ohm-vision/react-async/README.md

 import { useEffectAsync } from "@ohm-vision/react-async"

 export function MyAwesomeComponent(props) {
-    const loading = useEffectAsync(async (signal: AbortSignal) => {
+    const loading = useEffectAsync(async (abortCtrl: AbortController) => {
         // some special call

         // all processing is handled here - you manage everything

-        // the AbortSignal will automatically be called when the component is unmounted }, [ props.dep1 ], () => {
+        // the AbortSignal will automatically be aborted when the component is unmounted }, [ props.dep1 ], () => {
         console.log("I was unloaded");
     });